cwendorf/EASI/C-ITNSExamples/Holzel/README.md

 ---

-## Mixed Design Example with Holzel Statistics
+## Mixed Design Example with Holzel Data

 ### Overview of this Example